(Effective September 1, 2015)

 - What has changed in the student's situation that will allow the student to demonstrate satisfactory academic progress at the next evaluation

-Students must submit the appeal prior to any review being conducted by the Dean of Students.
+Students must submit the appeal prior to any review being conducted by the Director of Community Standards.
 Complete your online appeal here.

 Financial aid awards will be based upon the availability of funds at the time of appeal approval.
 All requests must be processed prior to the end of the term for which the student is appealing.

 Students may attempt to make up credits or improve their grade point average through enrollment in winter or summer session classes.
 Aid will not be offered for these terms.